finkelbert/ProPer_Projekt/README.md

 We use the pitch objects in Praat to extract the *periodic fraction* of the signal via the strength of the pitch candidates, denoting the strength of similarity in the auto-correlation from 0 to 1.
 To eventually get the *periodic power*, the periodic fraction is multiplied by the *total power*, which we derive from the intensity tier.
 To keep things consistent, the parameters that determine Praat's intensity and pitch candidates analysis are "hard-coded" to the script (i.e. their values are given in constant numbers and they don't show up in the form).
 The parameters that appear in the form can only change Praat's F0 path finding algorithm, which influences Praat's choice of F0 among the given candidates.
 These can be freely adjusted to optimize F0 detection without affecting the periodic power reading.

-The Praat script is based on *mausmooth* (Cangemi 2015), prompting a grouped view of the sound and pitch objects of each item in the list, allowing the user to correct pitch candidates in the pitch object (e.g. octave jumps) before the pitch object and the smoothed pitch tier are saved.
+The Praat script is based on *mausmooth* (Cangemi & Albert 2016), prompting a grouped view of the sound and pitch objects of each item in the list, allowing the user to correct pitch candidates in the pitch object (e.g. octave jumps) before the pitch object and the smoothed pitch tier are saved.
 This behavior can be switched off in the form by declicking "inspect" (the pitch objects and tiers will be automatically created and saved).

 ### 2. Import Praat data into R tables (raw_df)
 The R codes in `2_PPP_raw.Rmd` use the *rPraat* package to directly read Praat's objects and tiers and collect all selected parameters into a data table with all the raw data (*raw_df*).